 "My husband and I are really delighted with the outcome of my procedure.
 It’s great not to look permanently tired.
 You were right in that it is not overdone which does give a more natural fresher look.
 It took longer to heal than I had expected and after three weeks the scarring was quite white and raised but now very smooth."
-(From a patient who underwent ptosis correction, upper blepharoplasty and fat transfer to face)

 You can read one patient's diary of her surgical treatment with blepharoplasty in this Patient experience.
 Or see below.

 Tired-looking eyes caused by heavy eyelids or puffy, saggy under-eye bags are one of the most common complaints of patients contemplating cosmetic surgery.

 Eyelid surgery, or blepharoplasty, can restore a more energetic and youthful appearance — you should look refreshed, as if you're just back from holiday.
 Even so, the operation will not remove all wrinkles around the eyes, especially laughter lines.

 A blepharoplasty may be performed on the upper eyelids, the lower eyelids, or all four lids.
 It may also be combined with other procedures, such as a droopy eyelid lift (ptosis surgery), brow lift, facelift, tear trough (under-eye hollow) fillers or skin resurfacing.

 Mr Malhotra will discuss the options in detail so that you are able to make an informed decision.